YunsungLim/2024_FMOF_gas_storage/Readme.md

 ### 2.3 - 3_assets

 - .cif file of 3 representative framework (Co bdp, MIL53(Al), and MIL118) for running jupyter notebook named Identify_topo.ipynb in notebook directory.
-- Perl scripts file geometry optimzation of frameworks using Materials Studio
+- Perl scripts file for geometry optimzation of frameworks using Materials Studio

 ---